Flamingo Land Resort: African Animals

 The park's emphasis is on their collection of African animals, housed in the Lost Kingdom and African Plains.
-The Lost River Ride was designed to give a safari experience before its final drop, and meanders through Savannah-style grasslands with giraffe, ostrich, zebra, antelope, hippopotamus, rhinoceros, tiger and lion.
+The Lost River Ride was designed to give a safari experience before its final drop and meanders through savanna-style grasslands with giraffe, ostrich, zebra, antelope, hippopotamus, rhinoceros, tiger and lion.
 The Forgotten City Lion Reserve is also located in the middle of the ride.

 Holiday village

 The park has a large holiday village with static caravans and log cabins, a leisure centre, a swimming pool, and a café.

 There is also The Club and Zoo Bar, an entertainment venue which is exclusive for caravan owners and people staying on site overnight.
 It is a venue capable of holding over 1000 people and boasts a large stage and resident shows as well as light entertainment performed by visiting cabaret acts.
 There is also a small supermarket for guests to buy their own supplies.